mminerva/GAN-SOM/README.md

 - number of iterations (currently equals the number of images in set)
 - other metrics of comparison of results
 - other SOM training stuff (like type of neighbourhood function and size of neighbourhood)

+## Evaluation

+Possible evaluations to show in the wiki page (add new ideas to this list):
+1. Compare the number of clusters for the 3 different cases (real - fake - mix) DONE. you can see this in the results files

+2. Compare/show the location of clusters for the 3 different cases (real - fake - mix), to see how it changes PENDING.
+A little complicated to do, maybe if we have time.

+3. Number of couples that are clustered together both in the real and in the fake domain -> for this I suggest to use the metric I proposed (count the number of couple in each real cluster that are grouped together again in the fake domain), but there might be a smarter way
+This is somewhat captured by the Jaccard similiarity metrics.
+Jaccard similiarity for images measures how similar the groupings for each image are in the fake domain vs the real domain.
+Jaccard similiarity of clusters measures how similar the clusters are between the fake and real domains.
+Not sure if these are enough to capture what you mean.
+Your added code should use the clusters_fake and clusters_real now.
+They are vectors of image indexes for each cluster, only containing unique elements.

+4. Number of images clustered together in the mix set:
+    1. that belong to the same couple -> this will tell us if couples get clustered together DONE.
+See the results files.
+    2. that belong to the same set (real - fake) -> this will tell us whether SOM is able to group real and fake images separately
+    Not sure if this is enough but so far I have added the number of clusters that have solely real images and number of clusters that have solely fake images.

+Since we have multiple datasets to test, in the wiki page we can visually compare these evaluations across the datasets.
+For instance we can make an histogram showing the results of point 1. in the different datasets.